Josephcc2/AI-Assistant/README.md

 ```
 Rich is used for showing markdown formatting in the terminal.

-Finally, create a folder named `Context`.
-In this folder, you can add files that the AI can read or write to.
+Additionally, create a folder named `Context`.
+In this folder, you can add files that the assistant can read or write to.

+Finally, create a folder named `Projects` if you would like to import your own projects that the assistant can manage.
+The assistant will automatically create this folder if it ever builds a project on its own.

 ### Customizing
 Default name is John and default Timezone is EST